racket/rhombus/shrubbery/0000-shrubbery.md

 ## Group comments

-When `#//` appears on its own line (or with only whitespace and non-term comments), then its indentation does not matter, and it comments out the next group—with might be a single-line group, block, or `|` block.
+When `#//` appears on its own line (or with only whitespace and non-group comments), then its indentation does not matter, and it comments out the next group—witch might be a single-line group, block, or `|` block.
 A `#//` is not allowed without a group afterward to comment out, and `#//`s do not nest (i.e., two `#//`s in a row is always an error.